kkibalnichenko/nodejs-gmp-coursebook/Modules/docs/8-rdbms/2-data-modelling.md

 ![zero normal form](/img/rdb/0-NF.PNG)

-Notice, that project data is duplicated, and it will be hard to query such data.
-Of course databases has json column and it`s technically possible to create such structure but current model has update, insert and delete anomalies.
+Notice, that project data is duplicated, and it will be hard to query it.
+Of course databases has json column and it's technically possible to create such structure, but current model has update, insert and delete anomalies.

 **Update anomaly** happens because information is duplicated in several rows.
 Everyone who works on the same project or office will have the same information, and if we needed to update a project code, we would have to scan all rows and update the data.